 Medical uses for fentanyl include:

-- Pain management in patients who have persistent, moderate-to-severe chronic pain requiring continuous, around-the-clock opioids.
+- pain management in people who have persistent, moderate-to-severe chronic pain requiring continuous, around-the-clock opioids

-- In patients who are already taking narcotic analgesics or who are already opioid-tolerant.
+- pain relief for people who are already taking narcotic analgesics or who are already opioid-tolerant

-Older patients are more likely than younger individuals to experience adverse effects, especially the respiratory depressant effects of fentanyl.
-Extreme caution and monitoring must be followed with this age group.
+Older people are more likely than younger individuals to experience adverse effects, especially the respiratory depressant effects of fentanyl.
+Healthcare professionals must exercise extreme caution and regularly monitor people in this age group.

 Side effects of fentanyl include: